Daniel-KM/Omeka-S-module-BlockPlus/README.md

 TODO
 ----

+- [ ] Make page metadata available via resource templates, as any resource (or via a new module).
 - [ ] Merge more similar blocks into a main block (with automatic upgrade).
 - [x] Integrate Shortcodes (module [Shortcode])
 - [ ] Merge module [Menu] inside BlockPlus?